 Smaller events, such as a fashion show.

-QCAIR keeps an emergency fund to help immigrant and refugee families on a one-off basis by providing a loan, which can be forgiven at the discretion of the board.
+QCAIR keeps an emergency fund to help immigrant and refugee families on a one-off basis by providing a grant to qualifying individuals and families in need.

-The guidelines are the request should be from an immigrant/refugee who:
+The guidelines are that the request should be from an immigrant/refugee who:

-Arrived in the US in the last 5 years;
+Arrived in the US in the last five years;